starlake-ai/starlake/docs/docs/reference/load.md

 ````

 *Required*.
 List of schemas for each dataset in this domain
-A domain ususally contains multiple schemas.
+A domain usually contains multiple schemas.
 Each schema defining how the contents of the input file should be parsed.
 See [Schema](#schema) for more details.

 ````scala